Gregory Franchi

-Gregory "Greg" Franchi (born 6 April 1982, in Flémalle) is a Belgian racing driver.
+Gregory "Greg" Franchi (born 6 April 1982, in Flémalle) is a Belgian former racing driver.

 Career

 Karting

 Franchi began his karting career in 2000, with the 36th place in European Championship Formula A.

 Formula Ford

 Franchi make debut in his formula racing career in French Formula Ford championship where he finished as runner-up.

 Formula Renault

 After race at Autódromo do Estoril in the Formula Renault 2000 Eurocup in 2001, he remained for 2002, but switched to ADM Junior Team.
 He finished 39th without scoring a point.
 Also he participated in three races of the Italian Formula Renault Championship with the same team.

 Formula Three

 In 2003, Franchi stepped up to the Italian Formula Three Championship with the Lucidi Motors team.
 He finished third in the standings after taking four podium places.
 Also he appeared as a guest driver at Circuit de Spa-Francorchamps in British Formula 3.

 Franchi moved to Signature and the Formula 3 Euro Series in 2004, finishing season on the 29th position.
 He remained in series for the following season, but switched to the Prema Powerteam.
 He improved to seventeenth place in the standings and scored four points.